Abstract:

 Drawbacks of Unit Testing

-• During testing, if the interactions between the component under test and its collaborators deviate even slightly from our expectations, the test fails.
-However, these interactions may legitimately change as software evolves, without any changes in the requirements and specification of the software.
-This may happen for example due to the application of a bug-fix, or simply due to refactoring.
-With Unit Testing, every time we change the internal behavior of the production code, we have to go fix all the tests to expect the new behavior.
+- During Unit Testing, if the interactions between the component under test and its collaborators deviate even slightly from our expectations, the test fails.
+However, these interactions may legitimately change as software evolves.
+This may happen due to the application of a bug-fix, due to refactoring, or due to the fact that whenever new code is added to implement new functionality, preexisting code must almost always be modified to accommodate the new code.
+With Unit Testing, every time we change the inner workings of production code, we have to go fixing all related tests to expect the new inner workings of that code.

-• The original promise of Automated Software Testing was to enable us to continuously refactor and evolve software without fear of breaking it.
-The idea is that whenever you make a modification to the software, you can re-run the tests to ensure that you have not broken anything.
-With Unit Testing this does not work, because every time you change the slightest thing in the production code you have to also change the tests, and you have to do this even if the changes are only internal.
-The understanding is growing within the software engineering community that Unit Testing actually hinders refactoring instead of facilitating it.
+- The original promise of Automated Software Testing was to enable us to continuously evolve software without fear of breaking it.
+The idea is that whenever you make a modification to the software, you can re-run the tests to ensure that everything still works as before.
+With Unit Testing this does not work, because every time you change the slightest thing in the production code you have to also change the tests, and you have to do this even for changes that are only internal.
+The understanding is growing within the software engineering community that Unit Testing with mocks actually hinders refactoring instead of facilitating it.

 The above disadvantages of Unit Testing are direct consequences of the fact that it is White-Box Testing by nature.
 What we need to be doing instead is Black-Box testing, which means that Unit Testing should be avoided, despite the entire Software Industry's addiction to it.